agladstein/SimPrily/Manual.md

 `-daf`, followed by the parameter name for daf.

-`-array`, followed by the full path of file to use as template for the SNP array in [bed format](http://bedtools.readthedocs.io/en/latest/content/general-usage.html).
-The third column is used as the physical positions of the SNP for the pseudo array.

 `-random_discovery`, followed by `True`.
 This will add a random number of individuals to the discovery populations to use as the "panel" to create the pseudo array.
 When this option is True, the total number of simulated discovery populations is equal to the number "genotyped" and in the "panel".